GENDER-SKEW IN DREAMS

 From Chris Wayan's journal 1998/2/2

 My friend Lily and I are talking of gender differences in dreaming.
-I mention that huge old study by Van De Castle or Hall, of the dreams of hundreds of college students, that found the boys dreamed largely of other males (like, 70% of their dream figures!
+I mention that huge old study (by Calvin Hall I think) of a thousand dreams from college students, that found the boys dreamed largely of other males (like, 70% of their dream figures!
 That's right, women formed only 30% of their world)--and of conflict, competition and anxiety.
 Curiously like TV, isn't it?
-But girls dreamed about equally of males and females, with maybe a slight preponderance of female figures (55/45 at most), with less overt conflict, though the dreams were equally anxious.
+But the girls dreamed about equally of males and females, with maybe a slight preponderance of female figures (55/45 at most), and with less overt conflict, though the dreams were equally anxious.

 I wasn't satisfied with a summary, so I read the raw data--reams of dreams!
 It was true.
 Not just the gender-skew, but the tone.
 They were mundane, dreary, sad and anxious.
 Not a world I want to live in.